Inotiv

 Alzheimers-webpage-Tg2576-mice-validation-data

-Tg2576 mice carrying mutations related to Alzheimer’s disease have reduced cognitive function.
-A) Both Alzheimer’s mutants (orange line) and normal mice (red line) learned the initial location of the hidden platform.
-B) The mutants (orange bars), though, did not remember the target quadrant 4 and 24 hours after the last training trial, while normal mice did (red bars).
-C) During reversal learning, normal mice were trained to the new quadrant (red line), but Alzheimer’s mutants failed (orange line).
+Tg2576 transgenic mice carrying mutations related to Alzheimer’s disease have reduced cognitive function.
+A) Both the mutant mice (orange line) and normal mice (red line) learned the initial location of the hidden platform.
+B) The transgenic mice (orange bars), though, did not remember the target quadrant 4 and 24 hours after the last training trial, while normal mice did (red bars).
+C) During reversal learning, normal mice were trained to the new quadrant (red line), but the mouse model of Alzheimer's failed (orange line).
 Data sets that do not share any letters differed significantly. (n.s.= not significant).

 Alzheimers-webpage-Tg2576-mice-validation-data-2Alzheimers-webpage-Tg2576-mice-validation-data-3